weteach-dev-khanh/airnbn/DEPLOYMENT.md

 1. Go to your Supabase project dashboard
 2. Navigate to Settings > Database
+3. In the "Connection string" section, you'll find the connection details
+4. Extract the individual components:
+   - From `postgresql://postgres:[YOUR-PASSWORD]@db.[YOUR-PROJECT-REF].supabase.co:5432/postgres`
+   - `POSTGRES_USER`: postgres
+   - `POSTGRES_PASSWORD`: [YOUR-PASSWORD]
+   - `POSTGRES_HOST`: db.[YOUR-PROJECT-REF].supabase.co
+   - `POSTGRES_PORT`: 5432
+   - `POSTGRES_DATABASE`: postgres
-3. Copy the connection strings and add them to your Vercel environment variables
+5. Add these individual values to your Vercel environment variables

+**Important**: Use the individual database components rather than the full connection string to avoid parsing issues.

 ### 3. Setup Vercel Blob Storage